 Mr. Peter Crosby has been a Board member of the ultimate holding company of the Group since he was appointed CEO of Mainstay Medical in mid-2009.
-Mr. Crosby was instrumental in founding the Group, raising the 2010 and 2012 financing rounds, and completing the 2014 IPO.
+Mr. Crosby was instrumental in founding the Group, raising the 2010 and 2012 financing rounds, completing the 2014 IPO, and raising the 2016 placement.
 He is an internationally experienced medical device executive who has been chief executive officer or chairman of seven medical device companies (public and private) in four countries.